History of the Eastern Orthodox Church under the Ottoman Empire: Corruption

 The Orthodox Church found itself subject to the Ottoman system of corruption.
 The patriarchal throne was frequently sold to the highest bidder, while new patriarchal investiture was accompanied by heavy payment to the government.
 In order to recoup their losses, patriarchs and bishops taxed the local parishes and their clergy.

 Nor was the patriarchal throne ever secure.
 Few patriarchs between the fifteenth and the nineteenth centuries died a natural death while in office.
 The forced abdications, exiles, hangings, drownings, and poisonings of patriarchs are well documented.
-But if the patriarch's position was precarious so was the hierarchy's.
+But if the patriarch's position was precarious, so was the hierarchy's.
 The hanging of patriarch Gregory V from the gate of the patriarchate on Easter Sunday 1821 was accompanied by the execution of two metropolitans and twelve bishops.

 Devshirmeh

 Registration of Christian boys for the devşirme.
 Ottoman miniature painting from the Süleymanname, 1558.

-Devshirmeh was the system of the collection of young men from conquered Christian lands by the Ottoman sultans as a form of regular taxation in order to build a loyal slave army, formerly largely composed of war captives, and the class of (military) administrators called the "Janissaries", or other servants such as tellak in hamams.
+Devshirmeh or "blood tax" was the system of forcibly taking young boys from conquered Christian lands as a form of taxation, in order to build a loyal slave army, formerly largely composed of war captives, and the class of military administrators called the "Janissaries", or other servants such as tellak in hamams.
 The word devşirme means "collecting, gathering" in Ottoman.
 Boys delivered to the Ottomans in this way were called ghilmán or acemi oglanlar ("novice boys").